 "I am delighted to work with Business to Arts at the intersection of the two worlds who can both learn from and support each other.
-As a former Chair of the Irish Life Art Committee, facilitated by Business to Arts, I have seen firsthand the power of bringing culture into a business and the positive effects it can have on company culture."
+As a former Chair of the Irish Life Art Committee, facilitated by Business to Arts, I have seen firsthand the power of bringing the arts into a business and the positive effects it can have on company culture."

 CPO Group Functions, Flutter (interim)